pubsubdb/pubsubdb/docs/quickstart.md

 ## The Simplest Executable Flow
 This example shows the simplest *executable flow* possible (where actual work is performed by coordinating and executing functions on your network).
 Notice how activity, `a1` has been defined as a `worker` type.
 Save this YAML descriptor as `abc.4.yaml`.

->The `work.do` subtype identifies the worker function to execute.
+>The `work.do` topic identifies the worker function to execute.
 This name is arbitrary and should match the semantics of your use case and the topic space you define for your organization.

 ```yaml
 # abc.4.yaml